VCCT-PROG2A-2025-G3/ChatbotPOE_GUI/README.md

-GUI Version:

-Form1.cs / Form1.Designer.cs: Contains the chatDisplay form logic and UI designer code for chatbot interaction, task management, quiz, and activity logging.

-Voice.cs: Manages audio playback for welcome greetings.

-Padlock.cs: Provides the ASCII padlock graphic displayed on startup.

-Program.cs: Entry point for the Windows Forms application.
+Program.cs: Entry point for the WPF application.

-Form1.resx: Resource file for the form’s UI elements.

 Usage

-Console Version